GPS TRACKER FOR $10 A MONTH

 Now the RTC should be enabled and working provided you install a CR3032 battery.

 I won’t post installation instructions because I followed them from the Core Electronics website and can confirm it works.
 Those instructions seem to come from the manufacturer, Waveshare’s Wiki page.
-Scroll down about halfway down that page to find the Raspberry Pi Initialization Settings.
+Then scroll down about halfway down that page to find the Raspberry Pi Initialization Settings.
 One thing I like about the Core Electronics page is that there are some additional scripts at the bottom of the page, specifically one that gets GPS coordinates and then texts them to you, specifically the one named FindGPSthenSMSFinal.py.

 Once I modified that file by adding my phone number and successfully got my coordinates I wrote a super simple script file to launch it.